corsairmarks/ecumenopolis_trade/mod/README.md

 ### Recommended Companion Mods

-[Enhanced Trade Districts and Designations](https://steamcommunity.com/sharedfiles/filedetails/?id=2641081470) to upgrade the trade-focused colony designations and districts for habitats and ringworlds.
+* [Enhanced Trade Districts and Designations](https://steamcommunity.com/sharedfiles/filedetails/?id=2641081470) to upgrade the trade-focused colony designations and districts for habitats and ringworlds
+* [Specialist Subject: Mercatorum](https://steamcommunity.com/sharedfiles/filedetails/?id=2962066593) add a trade-focused specialist subject - who better to make use of the "Ecumenopolis Commercial" designation?

 ## Known Issues